dixmit/automation/automation_oca/README.rst

 Configuration of activities
 ---------------------------

+Activities can trigger one of the following options:

+-  ``Email``: Sends an email using a template.
+-  ``Server Action``: Executes a server action.
+-  ``Activity``: Creates an activity to the related record.

 All the activities need to specify the moment of execution.
 We will set the number of hours/days and a trigger type: